link1905/system-design-101/content/docs/_index.md

 **4. [Design Patterns](design-patterns/)**
    Gain insights into architectural patterns crucial for designing large-scale systems.

 Each topic is interconnected but designed to be self-contained, so you can read them independently.
-If you’re new to `System Design`, I recommend starting at the beginning and progressing gradually through the content.
+If you’re new to {{< term sd >}}, I recommend starting at the beginning and progressing gradually through the content.

 ---